top of page

 SINGLE NAME IS - BREATHE- LISTEN HERE

 Buddy J Francis is a solo multi-instrumentalist from Adelaide/Kaurna land, known for his eclectic blend of psych rock, hip hop, and folk, all laced with a touch of tongue-in-cheek humour.
 In the studio, Buddy operates like a one-man band, meticulously tracking each instrument himself, drawing comparisons to artists like Mac DeMarco and Kevin Parker of Tame Impala.
 His live performances are a theatrical experience, akin to Tash Sultana, utilising a loop pedal and performing as various characters, each with their own distinct costumes and personalities.
 With a dedication to his craft that sees each track taking months to perfect, Buddy J Francis delivers a unique and captivating musical journey that resonates with a diverse audience.
+This is a paid collaboration with Buddy J Francis.

 Let's dive in!